Bumboobee/macieuls_coffee_shop/README.md

 | [https://macieuls-coffee.netlify.app/kitchen](https://macieuls-coffee.netlify.app/kitchen) | Endpoint for the kitchen area                    |

 Please note that the `/manager` endpoint is restricted and should only be accessed by authorized personnel.

+## Check It Out!

+To experience Macieul's Coffee Shop, visit the [website](https://macieuls-coffee.netlify.app/](https://macieuls-coffee.netlify.app/)) and explore our menu, place orders, and enjoy the coffee shop experience.

 <div align="center">